 You have probably heard about stocks and the stock market.
 Maybe you are thinking about investing yourself and you came across the term ETF.
 Are you not sure about what an ETF exactly is?
 Let’s find out!

 ETF stands for Exchange Traded Fund.
 Such a fund is a type of security that is made up of other securities.
 An example of such security is a stock.
 An Exchange Traded Fund is also listed on exchanges.
-Shares can be traded during trading hours, just like stocks as well.
-This also means that the share price of an ETF fluctuates all day as its share are bought and sold.
+Therefore, shares can be traded during trading hours, just like stocks as well.
+In short, this also means that the share price of an ETF fluctuates all day as its share are bought and sold.

 What is an index?
 A well-known example is the S&P 500 index.
 This index tracks the 500 biggest companies in the USA.
 If an ETF follows this index it means that it invests in all the stocks that the index contains.
 Another example is the BEL20 which tracks the 20 biggest companies in Belgium.